This guide has everything you need to know about marketing.

 The most well-known marketing channels are:

-Social media refers to any kind of tool or web app that allows people to share their ideas, thoughts, and other information in real-time.
+Social media refers to any tool or web app that allows people to share their ideas, thoughts, and other information in real-time.
 You can use social media networks to share videos, photos, documents, and personal information.

 Although most social media platforms were first designed to communicate your ideas and share information with family and friends, many businesses use them today to promote their brand and products.